department-of-veterans-affairs/next-build/READMEs/layout-rollout.md

    b.
 If flags are used in Content Build, the change will also become active there.
 Typically this would turn off that content type in Content Build.

    c.
 CMS will begin using Next Build Preview Server links for that content type.
 Without the flag active, a content type will use Content Build Preview for its preview.
 Turning the flag on tells the CMS to use the Next Build link.

+## Local testing of feature flags

+To get a handle on how feature flags work, the following testing steps may help demonstrate how it is intended to work.

+### Setup

+1. In your local CMS instance, check out main, pull the latest DB (`ddev pull va --skip-files`), and then ensure it is running correctly.
+2. Check this branch out for Next Build.
+3. Make sure that your .env.local file is pointed towards your local CMS in .env.local.
+Make sure this is `http://va-gov-cms.ddev.site` rather than `https`
+4. Start Next Build locally: `yarn dev`

+### First tests - enabling content types from the CMS.

+1. Visit an events listing page: http://localhost:3999/pittsburgh-health-care/events/.
+This should return a 404/page not found.
+2. Visit the system feature toggle page, https://va-gov-cms.ddev.site/admin/config/system/feature_toggle.
+Find the Event Listing flag, check it, and save (`FEATURE_NEXT_BUILD_CONTENT_EVENT_LISTING`).
+3. Stop and restart local Next Build.
+4. Reload http://localhost:3999/pittsburgh-health-care/events/ (it may reload on its own).
+This should now load.
+5. Visit any event page, i.e. http://localhost:3999/pittsburgh-health-care/events/72337/.
+It should return a 404.
+6. Visit the system feature toggle page, https://va-gov-cms.ddev.site/admin/config/system/feature_toggle.
+Find the Event flag, check it, and save (`FEATURE_NEXT_BUILD_CONTENT_EVENT`).
+7. Stop and restart local Next Build.
+8. Reload http://localhost:3999/pittsburgh-health-care/events/72337/ (it may reload on its own).
+This page should now load.

+### Enabling content types from the environment file.

+1. Start your local Next Build if it is not running.
+2. Visit a Vet Center page: http://localhost:3999/oklahoma-city-vet-center/.
+It should return a 404.
+3. In your envs/.env.local file, add the following variable: `FEATURE_NEXT_BUILD_CONTENT_VET_CENTER=true`
+4. Stop and restart local Next Build.
+5. Reload http://localhost:3999/oklahoma-city-vet-center/ (it may reload on its own).
+The page should now load.

+### Testing the special all content variable.

+1. Start your local Next Build if it is not running.
+2. Visit a Story page: http://localhost:3999/portland-health-care/stories/portland-veteran-receives-first-place-award-for-poetry-entry/.
+It should return a 404.
+3. In your envs/.env.local file, add the following variable: `FEATURE_NEXT_BUILD_CONTENT_ALL=true`
+4. Stop and restart local Next Build.
+5. Reload http://localhost:3999/portland-health-care/stories/portland-veteran-receives-first-place-award-for-poetry-entry/ (it may reload on its own).
+The page should now load.